egorf/reach-docs-common/tutorials/gps-post-processing.md

 * Press "OK" button and "Execute" in the main window.
 * You'll see green process bar.
-Wait untill "done" label.
-It could take quiet a lot of time if your logs are big.
+Wait until "done" label.
+It could take quite a lot of time if your logs are big.
 In that case window could not answer.
 Just chill and relax.

 <div style="text-align: center;"><img src="../img/reach/post-processing/rtkpost_execute.png" style="width: 600px;"></div>